xuemei-ye/mapping-rule/README.md

 ### Experiment Result

 The experiments designed 9 groups experiments on the selected 9 benchmark functions, the dimensions of each experiment is 100, 400, 700, 1000 respectively.The parameters of each run time: n = 30, Cr = 0.9, Ca = 1.2, Evaluation times: 30000.
-Each line in the figure is the mean of 50 runs, the range of each line presents the confidence interval. e.g. Cigar function'result :
+Each line in the figure is the mean of 50 runs, the range of each line presents the confidence interval. e.g. Cigar and Discus function'result :

 ![Cigar Function](https://github.com/xuemei-ye/mapping-rule/blob/master/Cigar_Discus.PNG)